-MGMT 341 PROJECT MANAGEMENT Prerequisites: QUAN 201, MGMT 301

-This course draws upon the applied fields of organization behavior, management theory/science, and finance to develop a theoretical and very practical understanding of project management for students.
+Prerequisites: QUAN 201 and completion of MGMT 301 with a grade of C or higher | F, S, SI This course draws upon the applied fields of organization behavior, management theory/ science, and finance to develop a theoretical and very practical understanding of project management for students.
 The practical learning from this course is accomplished primarily through team-based project simulations.

-MGMT 401 INTERNATIONAL MANAGEMENT
+MGMT 401 | INTERNATIONAL MANAGEMENT (3-0-3)